joshday/Reproducible.jl/example/index.md

 end
 ```

-# What about Code Blocks of Other Languages?
+# Code Blocks of Other Languages

 Other languages will be left alone, but there's no reason the approach of **Reproducible**
 could not be extended via [PyCall](https://github.com/JuliaPy/PyCall.jl),